luxtorpeda-dev/luxtorpeda/README.md

 You can use `cargo` as with any Rust project; `make` serves only as a convenient frontend for packaging and triggering longer `cargo` commands.

-TODO: Add documentation about packaging games for Luxtorpeda.